 Who IS Roland?

-Let’s start at the almost beginning.
-(This information may seem “extra”, but it helps explain a bit about WHY Roland was chosen as a symbol)
+Let’s start at almost the beginning.
+(This information may seem “extra,” but it helps explain a bit about WHY Roland was chosen as a symbol)

 Roland Statue in Brobergen – Slomax De Roland vun Brobargen via Wikipedia Commons